The summer enrichment program is the key component of SpringForward.

 - Participate in the SpringForward academic support course, EXP 2100

-- Meet with Dennis Learning Center coaches for 1:1 academic success support
+- Meet with the SpringForward academic coach and academic advisor for 1:1 academic success support

 - Attend virtual social and community-building events (examples: yoga, cooking class, craft night, movie night, lunchtime social)